OWASP/wstg/document/2-Introduction/README.md

 ### What to Test?

 It can be helpful to think of software development as a combination of people, process, and technology.
-If these are the factors that “create” software, then it is logical that these are the factors that must be tested.
+If these are the factors that "create" software, then it is logical that these are the factors that must be tested.
 Today most people generally test the technology or the software itself.

 An effective testing program should have components that test the following: